 The rise in network upgrade costs over the last decade may reflect a mismatch between the pace of transmission investment and the growing demand for transmission capacity.
 Our finding that generators are less likely to have high network upgrade costs after recent transmission spending is consistent with this explanation.
-Although PJM has experienced a substantial increase in demand for grid connection over the last 10 years, transmission investment has not kept pace (Figure S6).
+While PJM has experienced a substantial increase in demand for grid connection over the last ten years, transmission investment has not kept pace (figure S6).
 This discrepancy may result from a transmission planning process that has historically not considered generators waiting in the queue until they reach the third study (25).
 We find that many generators with high network upgrade costs leave the queue after the second study and, therefore, would not be considered in this planning process.

 Our finding that network upgrade costs are lower after transmission spending also has implications for the current debate over transmission cost allocation.
 It suggests that regional transmission spending that is paid for by load can reduce interconnection costs.
 In turn, this highlights how such investments provide value to connecting generators.
 Therefore, connecting generators should bear some of the cost of this investment.
 More broadly, the findings add credence to the argument that generator-funded network upgrades can produce system-wide benefits.
-Economic theory suggests that, if those paying for the transmission infrastructure do not capture all of its benefits, transmission investment will be insufficient (26).
+Economic theory suggests that, if those paying for the transmission infrastructure do not capture all of its benefits, there will be insufficient investment in transmission infrastructure (26).

-A key outstanding question is how much reducing network upgrade costs would increase generator completion.
-One extreme is that the conditional probability of advancing in the queue for projects with network upgrade costs would increase to that of those without these costs, resulting in a large increase in completion.
-The other extreme is that developers would plan fewer projects, such that the same amount of capacity would be completed.
+A key outstanding question is how much reducing network upgrade costs would increase generator completions.
+One extreme is that the conditional probability of advancing in the queue for projects with network upgrade costs would increase to that of those without these costs, resulting in a large increase in completions.
+The other extreme is that developers would plan fewer projects to the point that the same amount of generation capacity would be completed.
 Even in this second case, lower network upgrade costs would save the cost of developing projects that are later canceled due to high grid connection costs.
 It would also reduce demand for the necessary studies and hence delays, and survey and empirical evidence show that delays in these studies lead to project cancellation (16, 27).

-Although our focus is on PJM, these results likely generalize to most of the United States.
+While our focus is on PJM, these results likely generalize to most of the US.
 Other research has found that rising network upgrade cost estimates are ubiquitous (13), and other grid operators also require multiple engineering studies and share upgrade costs across generators in the queue.
 The transmission planning process in PJM is also similar to that of other grid operators, though it plans fewer of the economic and public policy projects that may be especially helpful for integrating new generators (28).
 The grid operators covering most of California (CAISO) and Texas (ERCOT) differ from our empirical context in that they do not require connecting generators to pay for network upgrade costs.
-Perhaps not coincidentally, California and Texas added new generation capacity equal to 6 and 5 percent of their existing capacity in 2023, compared to the US average of 3.5 percent (see Materials and Methods).
+Thus, we would not expect these costs to have the same effect in these states.
+Perhaps not coincidentally, California and Texas added new generation capacity equal to 6 and 5 percent of their existing capacity in 2023, compared to the US average of 3.5 percent (materials and methods).